ergoplatform/ergo-appkit/docs/design-contracts/design-contracts.md

 ### From Diagrams To Ergo Transactions

-Since ErgoFlow diagrams are formalized specifications they can be executed.
+Since FlowCard diagrams are formalized specifications they can be executed.

 ### Conclusions